Don't let gum disease put your life on hold

 Gum disease can be an unpleasant and uncomfortable experience.
 From bleeding or swollen gums due to gingivitis, to more serious problems like periodontitis, the physical effects of gum disease tend to get worse the longer they are left untreated.

-There are more details about the early warning signs of gum disease - along with advice on how to treat them - in the other sections of this website.
+There are more details about the early warning signs - along with advice on how to stop gum disease - in the other sections of this website.
 You should talk to your dentist if you suspect you may be experiencing any of them.

 The hidden impact of gum disease